 The Bible does not indicate that Mary and Joseph required any financial or housing assistance or special government aid during their journeys.
 Even when Jesus was born and laid in a manger, it wasn't because Joseph and Mary had no money.
 There simply wasn't any room at the inn (Luke 2:7).
 But God was with them every step of the way - warning them in advance of the danger to come and telling them where to go and when to leave.
 They were not from a war-torn country and they were free to return home.

 This concludes Part 1.
-If you enjoyed reading it, wait'll ya get a load of Part 2!
+If you enjoyed reading it, continue on to Part 2!